 We may pass on your information to our third party service providers for the purposes of completing tasks and providing services to you on our behalf (for example to process online payments, or to send out our mailings if you have opted in to receiving these).

-GoodCorporation does not store or process your personal data outside of the EEA.
-However, we may pass your information to our third party service providers (above) who have operations outside of the EEA.
+GoodCorporation does not store or process your personal data outside of the UK and EEA.
+However, we may pass your information to our third party service providers (above) who have operations outside of the UK or the EEA.

 When we do this, we ensure that we transfer only the data necessary for the purposes of the processing (e.g. only the information required for payment is transferred to Stripe).
 We take steps to ensure that adequate safeguards are put in place to protect your personal data and we ensure that these third parties have adequate protections in place to protect your personal data.
 GoodCorporation has reviewed, and will periodically review, the approach of our third party processors towards data protection and privacy.